mtrempoltsev/msu_cpp_autumn_2018/Chernyshev/03/readme.md

-# Homework 06
+# Homework 03
-Write Calculator class.
+Write simple calculator.

 ## Building and running
 To build project: